 However, some older multi-occupancy dwellings (blocks of units/flats) were not built to the current standard, and require temporary interruption of the electricity supply for the entire complex in order to disconnect (as well as subsequently reconnect) a single unit, which will inevitably inconvenience other residents.
 Use of MSS disconnections to disconnect apartments in older complexes avoids this problem.

-However, disconnecting a premises through an MSS where a retailer has submitted a "remove fuse" service order constitutes a breach of the current provisions in the Code.
+However, disconnecting a premises through an MSS in response to a retailer requested "remove fuse" service order constitutes a breach of the current provisions in the Code.

 2.3 Proposed amendments to the Code